Criminal Attorneys & DWI Lawyers in Covington, New Orleans, and Shreveport Louisiana

-Actually, even your Baton Rouge DWI lawyer cannot give you a perfect answer to this question.
+Actually, even your DWI lawyer in Baton Rouge cannot give you a perfect answer to this question.
 What matters is that the law has specific regulations and codes which must be adhered to, but there are some things that you can consider.

-However, refusing to take the breathalyzer test can go a long way helping your case since it implies that it cannot be used as evidence in court against you.
+In a way, however, refusing to have a breathalyzer test conducted for you can go a long way helping your case since it implies that it cannot be used as evidence in court against you.
 By this, we imply that it will increase your chances of being able to defend yourself in court.
-However, keep in mind that other forms of evidence can be used against you at trial.
+However, keep in mind that other forms of evidence can be used against you and, if found guilty, they could be damaging to you.
 Some of the pieces of evidence could be an observation from the officer about you before the stop, during the stop, as well as, after the stop.

-All of these go to show that refusing or submitting must be considered in the light of different factors to determine which option you should take.
+All of these go to show that refusing or submitting must be considered in the light of different factors to determine which option you will take.
 What we have been able to do there use to enlighten you on the penalties, as well as common issues which are involved when it comes to driving while intoxicated.
 Have you been charged for driving under the influence in Baton Rouge or any other part of Louisiana?
+Do you know someone who has gotten into trouble with the law for breaking the rules regarding driving while intoxicated?
 Do not hesitate to immediately reach out to your highly recommended DWI attorney Baton Rouge near me, Carl Barkemeyer, Criminal Defense Attorney to provide you with a lawyer that is very experienced when it comes to handling DUI cases with a proven history of delivering favorable results.

 So, you might be wondering if it is possible to expunge a DWI in Baton Rouge.
 Basically, there are lots of factors which determine if DWI experiments are possible.
 With regards to a first offender who is charged with driving under the influence, there are three situations which you could consider with respect to DWI and expungements –